auth0/auth0-PHP/UPGRADE.md

 ## Upgrading from v5.x → v7.x

-The v7 major release adds some new features, removes a number of deprecated methods and classes, and changes how some applications need to be configured.
+The v7 major release adds some new features, removes several deprecated methods and classes, and changes how some applications need to be configured.
 Please read through this guide to make sure your application is up to date before upgrading to v7.

 Only potentially breaking changes are covered in this guide.
 For a list of all changes for this major, see [the 7.0.0 milestone on GitHub](https://github.com/auth0/auth0-PHP/issues?q=is%3Aclosed+milestone%3A7.0.0).